the-coding-pie/notes_app/README.md

 - At this point, if you want, you can **Login** to the pre-built admin panel by visiting- `http://localhost:8000/admin/` in your browser as the superuser account you just created.
 From this panel, you will be able to do almost anything to the applicaiton!

 <br/>
-Now our backend server will be ready to accept the API requests!
+Now our backend server is ready to accept the API requests!
 So let's setup the frontend...
 <br/>

 # Frontend Setup